nickpiovano/pro-fantasy-rodeo/tasks/tasks-prd_final.md

 - Apply Western-themed styling consistently throughout the application.
 - Include error handling and validation at each step of the process.
 - Implement proper data persistence between screens to handle navigation and browser refresh.
+- All interactive elements must be at least 48px in height/width for touch targets.
+- Navigation should remember history for proper back functionality.
 - Unit tests should be created alongside components and services.
 - Use `npm test` to run the test suite.